 Upon receiving the details of the International Registration and/or Subsequent Designation designating Singapore from the International Bureau (IB) of the World Intellectual Property Organization (WIPO), IPOS will examine the application.

-If your trade mark application is objectionable:
+||If your trade mark application is objectionable:

 You will receive a Provisional Refusal of Protection stating the grounds for refusal.
 You are required to respond to the refusal within 4 months.
 Your application will be treated as withdrawn if you fail to respond within the stipulated deadline.
+Please note that you are required to provide an address for service in Singapore in order to file a response.

 If your trade mark application is acceptable for registration, it will be published in the Trade Marks Journal